vladislav-k/VKSideMenu/README.md

 ```

 This class is very flexible for customization.
 You can set text colors, text fonts, background etc. See more info in `VKSideMenu.h` file.

+## Gestures
+You can add Swipe gesture recognition for a specific view.
+Just use method `addSwipeGestureRecognition:` to enable it.

 ## Author
 Vladislav Kovalyov, http://woopss.com/